top of page

 [pdf]

 This paper studies how aggregate labor market conditions affect the intragenerational assimilation of immigrants in the hosting country.
 Using data from the American Community Survey, we leverage variation in the national unemployment rates in the U.S. at the time of arrival of different cohorts of immigrants to identify short- and long-run effects of recessions on their careers.
 We document that immigrants who enter the U.S. when the labor market is slack face large and persistent earnings reductions: a 1 p.p. rise in the unemployment rate at the time of migration reduces annual earnings by 4.9 percent on impact and 0.7 percent after 12 years since migration, relative to the average U.S. native.
+This effect is not homogeneous across migrants: males without a college education from low-income countries are the only ones who suffer a scarring effect in their assimilation path.
 Change in the employment composition across occupations with different skill contents is the key driver: were occupational attainment during periods of high unemployment unchanged for immigrants, assimilation in annual earnings would slow down on average by only 3 years, instead of 12.
 Slower assimilation costs between 1.7 and 2.4 percent of lifetime earnings to immigrants entering the U.S. labor market when unemployment is high.

 Firms, Policies, Informality, and the Labor Market, joint with c. cisneros-acevedo

 This paper studies how taxes and regulations affect firms and labor market outcomes in the developing world.
 We build a general equilibrium model of firm dynamics subject to search frictions, taxes, and imperfectly enforced legislation.
 This setup leads to informal employment along the intensive and extensive margin.
 Estimated to match firm and worker-level data from Peru, the model sheds light on the effect of corporate income tax on informality and unemployment.
 On the one hand, a reduction in corporate taxes concentrates employment in larger and more productive firms, increasing efficiency and reallocating workers to formal jobs.
 On the other hand, employment shifts to a smaller mass of firms creating higher unemployment duration and higher income inequality.
-Holding tax revenues constant, we compare two simulated reforms: a reduction in corporate income tax and an equivalent reduction in payroll taxes.
-We find that contracting corporate income taxes can achieve 0.9% higher output gains, 1 p.p. higher formal employment, and a 1.3 p.p. lower unemployment rate.
-A cut in payroll taxes generates instead lower and more unequally distributed output gains.
-A revenue budget-neutral welfare-maximizing policy shifts the burden from corporate income to payroll taxes, reducing informality by 2.2 p.p. and increasing output per capita by 2.4%.
+Holding tax revenues constant, we compare a simulated reduction in corporate income tax to an equivalent reduction in payroll taxes.
+We find that cuts in corporate income taxes are more effective in reducing the informality rate and increasing real GDP per worker, while not generating as much unemployment as cuts in payroll taxes, +1.8 versus +3.3 percentage points.
+A revenue budget-neutral welfare-maximizing policy shifts the burden from corporate income to payroll taxes, reducing informality by 2.2 percentage points and increasing output per capita by 2.4 percent.

 Misallocation and Inequality, joint with n. guner